dhiegomaga/yolo-custom-train/README.md

 ### Installing Yolo

 You'll need it to train and test results.
-Donwload and follow these instructions [here](https://github.com/AlexeyAB/darknet).
+Download and follow these instructions [here](https://github.com/AlexeyAB/darknet).

 ### Labeling